vthirumoorthi/sbtlbaseApp/README.md

 Its a maven project and respective pom.xml available in the repository.

-You cann use to play with spring boot and H2 db.
+You can use the code to play with spring boot and H2 db.

 Thanks ,